Calamba, Laguna: Banking

 As of December 31, 2013, there are 83 banking offices operating in the city that offers banking services to businesses and residents according to Philippine Deposit Insurance Corporation.
 Calamba is the top city in Calabarzon with total deposits amounting to 29,632,884 in thousand pesos from 374,122 accounts.

 Industries and manufacturing

 The city is a haven for industries.
 Considered the heart of Calabarzon due to the number of companies housed in its area, Calamba is one of the premiere industrial hubs outside of Metro Manila.
 Some of the industrial parks located in the city are:

+In 2019, a 2.16 MWp rooftop solar installation at New Zealand Creamery, located in Carmelray Industrial Park 1, was recognized with the Asian Power Award for Solar Power Project of the Year (Philippines).